Actindo-AG/Documentation/Payments/Integration/01_EstablishConnection.md

 # Establish connections to payment service providers (PSP)

 If you want to establish a new connection to a payment service provider (PSP), you can buy the needed connection in the app store.
-This is valid if you have not yet bought it with your Actindo maintenance contract.<!---Stimmt das?-->
+This is valid except for the Actindo POS driver and if you have not yet bought it with your Actindo maintenance contract.<!---Stefan: Stimmt das?-->
 The data structure of the connection then provides exactly the data that the PSP needs to exchange data with the Actindo *Payments* module.

 In the following, the general settings to create, edit, or disable connections are described.
-Except for the Actindo POS driver, you can buy the connections to payment service providers in the app store.<!---???stimmt das?-->

 ## Create a PSP connection

 Create a connection to a certain payment provider.
-As soon as a connection has been established,..activated?? <!---an initial synchronization will be triggered, which will transfer the entire data model of the connected payment provider to Actindo-->.
+As soon you have established a connection, an initial synchronization will be triggered, which will transfer the entire data model of the connected payment provider to Actindo.

 #### Prerequisites